 Angles will play another factor.
 The .357 Magnum bullet might not push as deep if it impacts bone such as a front leg.
 If it doesn't push through deep enough, the bleed out may take longer.
 Shot placement becomes very important.
 With these Remington HTP's, gel is showing that they are capable of reaching to the 19 inch mark which is impressive.
 Another .357 Magnum load, the Hornady Custom 158 gr XTP, can push into the 24 inch range.
 If you were concerned about penetration lacking on .357 Magnum, maybe look at those loads.
 Please note that the testing done was from a short range with two and four inch barrel revolvers.
 That for me simulates the velocities at distance when fired from the rifle.

-Gel testing at 100 yards with .30-30 is showing a large sample size of factory loads are penetrating pretty deep.
+Gel testing at 100 yards with .30-30 is showing a large sample size of factory loads are penetrating pretty deep with most loads exceeding 20 inches in gel.

 Other Factors